CoronaAPI/Landingpage/docs/README.md

   </div>
 </div>

 ## Our Aim
 Our goal is to merge the power of all APIs regarding the current COVID-19 cases out there to one: **this COVID-19-API**.
 It is supposed to provide simplified access to verified datasets from all over the world.
 This enables everyone to perform further analyses, visualizations or simulations – without much effort and with a high degree of transparency.
-With it, we want to support developers, scientists or journalists who in turn can communicate their findings to the public or to decision makers.
+With this new consolidated API, we want to support developers, scientists, or journalists who in turn can communicate their findings to the public or to decision makers.
-And the best thing is that it can be upscaled to more data that is available on the new SARS-CoV-2 virus and its related disease!
+The best thing is that it can be upscaled to handle more data that is available on the new SARS-CoV-2 virus and its related disease!

 ## How You Can Use The API
 Our API is based on the [Corona Data Scraper](https://coronadatascraper.com/#home).
-This wonderful open-source project allows everyone to implement srapers which gather COVID-19 related data.
-The COVID19-API in turn provides a well defined and easy to use gateway to it.
-Using it you can access structured real-time data without checking every scraper or data source separately.
-You can for example get all known cases of the COVID-19 pandemic and filter it for specific geographical locations or for certain timepoints.
+This wonderful open-source project allows everyone to implement scrapers which gather COVID-19 related data.
+The COVID19-API then provides a well-defined and easy to use gateway to the data.
+Using the COVID19-API you can access structured real-time data without checking every scraper or data source separately.
+For example, you can get all known cases of the COVID-19 pandemic and filter it for specific geographic locations or for certain timepoints.

 As of now, the API can give you the following case outputs:
 - referred country
 - source name and link
 - timepoints

-Your best bet is to look at out [Swagger documentation](https://corona.ndo.dev/api-docs/swagger-ui/) to get more information on to how to use it.
+Your best bet is to look at our [Swagger documentation](https://corona.ndo.dev/api-docs/swagger-ui/) to get more information on to how to use it.

 ## How You Can Contribute
 You already have your own scraper and want to share it?
 Yay!
-We are open source and we'd be happy to also include your datasets.
+We are open source and we’d be happy to also include your datasets.
 It would be great if we team up to extend the API to more detailed data on regional occurrences in cities or rural municipalities for example.

-You would like to participate and write your own scraper but don't know how?
+You would like to participate and write your own scraper but don’t know how?
 [Find out!](https://github.com/lazd/coronadatascraper/#contributing)

 ### Developed during #WirvsVirus Hackathon